 Spend less time looking up command line arguments and more time shipping incredible products.

-Professional developers use both command-line tools and user interfaces.
+Developers use both command-line tools and user interfaces.
 They commit in the terminal, but resolve conflicts in Visual

-Angular CLI is a command-line tool, which works great when you want to serve an application or generate a simple component.
+Nx is a command-line tool, which works great when you want to serve an application or generate a simple component.
 But